AkshitRampershad/AkshitRampershad/README.md

 - 👀 I’m interested in Business Analyst roles
 - 🌱 I’m currently working towards a Master's Degree in Business Analysis and Information Systems at University of South Florida
 - 💞️ I’m looking to collaborate with Business Analyst and Data Analyst
-- 📫 I can be at akshitrampershad@usf.edu
+- 📫 I can be reached at akshitrampershad@usf.edu

 <!---
 AkshitRampershad/AkshitRampershad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.